In today’s Timothy G. Mahoney, DDS, post, we share some fun facts about dentistry. Enjoy!

 - Nylon toothbrush bristles weren’t introduced until 1938.
-Prior to that, pig hair was a common bristle material.3 (“Mom, my toothbrush smells like bacon!”)
+Before that, pig hair was a common bristle material.3 (“Mom, my toothbrush smells like bacon!”)

 - A popular toothache treatment in medieval Germany was to kiss a donkey.3 There is no evidence that it actually worked and it is unknown if the same remedy was used by donkeys.

 - Every person’s tongue is unique – just like a fingerprint.4

 - In medieval Japan, black teeth were considered appealing.
 Style-conscious women used roots to stain their teeth.3